ibm-bluemix-mobile-services/bms-clientsdk-swift-core/README.md

         logger.error(message: "Error: \(error)")
     }
 }

+dataTask.resume()
 ```

 > By default the Bluemix Mobile Service SDK internal debug logging will not be printed to Xcode console.
-If you want to enable SDK debug logging output set the `Logger.sdkDebugLoggingEnabled` property to `true`.
+If you want to enable SDK debug logging output set the `Logger.isInternalDebugLoggingEnabled` property to `true`.

 ### Disabling Logging output for production applications